United Kingdom–Crown Dependencies Customs Union: Objectives

 These agreements also state that they may be terminated at any time by mutual agreement.

 Common Transit Convention

-On 29 December 2020, the United Kingdom became an independent member of Common Transit Convention, this has been extended to the crown dependencies through the UK–Crown Dependencies customs union and is used as the basis for common transit between members.
+On 29 December 2020, the United Kingdom became an independent member of Common Transit Convention; this has been extended to the crown dependencies through the UK–Crown Dependencies customs union and is used as the basis for common transit between members.

-Customs Alignment
+Customs alignment

-Paragraph 10, 11 & 12 specifies that members of the customs union will align with the UK in areas of customs laws, rules & procedures.
+Paragraphs 10 to 12 provide that members of the customs union will align with the UK in areas of customs laws, rules and procedures.

 Joint UK-CD Customs Committee

 The customs agreements created a joint customs committee (UK-CD Customs Committee).
 This committee will meet at least once a year and will act as a forum for: